Is your Valentine's Day gift insured?

 A floater or endorsement typically costs 1 to 2 percent of the value of your jewelry.
 If you have a $5,000 engagement ring, for example, it will cost approximately $50 to $100 a year to insure.

-Undervaluing your valuables may save you a few dollars in insurance premiums but could cost you thousands if you underinsure your possessions and have to take money out of your own pocket to replace a lost, stolen or damaged item.
+Undervaluing your valuables may save a few dollars on insurance premiums, but it can cost you thousands if a loss occurs and your coverage falls short, forcing you to pay out of pocket to replace a stolen, lost, or damaged item.

-NW Insurance Council offers the following tips to help you protect your jewelry for many years to come:
+NW Insurance Council recommends the following steps to help protect valuable jewelry for years to come:

-• Contact your insurance company or agent and let them know you own an expensive piece of jewelry.
-Find out how much coverage you have and if more is needed.
+- Contact your insurance company or agent to review how much coverage you have and whether additional protection is needed.

-• Store your jewelry in a secure place such as a safe deposit box.
+- Store valuable jewelry in a secure location, such as a safe or safe-deposit box.

-• Keep a video, photographic and written inventory of all personal property, including jewelry, and keep receipts for all high-value items.
-This simplifies your insurance claim if you do have a loss.
-Many insurance companies offer mobile apps to help you track your home inventory.
+- Keep a video, photographic, and written inventory of personal property, including receipts for high-value items.
+Many insurers offer mobile apps to simplify home inventory tracking.

 To learn more about protecting your jewelry, visit NW Insurance Council or call (800) 664-4942.